 Dr Matthew Cole

-- Position: Post-Doctoral Research Fellow in Work and Employment Relations
+- Position: Post-Doctoral Research Fellow in Technology and Work

 - Areas of expertise: Political Economy of Work; Sociology of Work; Employment Relations; Industrial Relations; Value Theory; Service Work; Technological Change; Automation; Artificial Intelligence